nvkomata/siccord/tweaks/readme.md

 ### Chat bubbles

 > [!IMPORTANT]
-> for your own message bubbles to be right aligned and highlighted, you need this vencord plugin
+> for your own message bubbles to be right aligned and highlighted, you need the "ThemeAttributes" vencord plugin
 >
 > ![you need this](image.png)